Heraclius II of Georgia: Qajar invasion

+Heraclius II, copy by Grigory Gagarin.

 Mohammad Khan Qajar, who had managed to bring most of central Iranian plateau under his firm control by 1794, was inclined to revive the Persian Empire with the Caucasus again as its part.
 In 1795, after a swift reconquest of much of southeastern Caucasus, he demanded that Heraclius reacknowledged Persian suzerainty, promising in return to confirm him as vali.
 Heraclius refused, and in September 1795, the Persian army of 35,000 moved into Georgia.
 After the valiant defense of Tbilisi at the Battle of Krtsanisi, in which the king participated personally in the advance guard, Heraclius's small army of 5000 men was almost completely annihilated and Tbilisi completely sacked.
 While becoming a witness of the fearful devastation of his capital and slaughter of its civilians, king Heraclius, who did not want to leave the battlefield and the city was spirited away by the last of his bodyguards and a few family members.
 The Persian invasion delivered a hard blow to Georgia from which it was not able to recover.
 Despite being abandoned at the critical moment, he still had to rely on belated Russian support and fought, in 1796, alongside the Russian expeditionary forces sent by Catherine into the Persian territories.
 But her death that year brought an abrupt change of policy in the Caucasus, and her successor Paul I again withdrew all Russian troops from the region.
 Agha Mohammad launched his second campaign to punish the Georgians for their alliance with Russia.
 However, his assassination in 1797 spared Kartli-Kakheti more devastation.

 In the early spring of 1796, Heraclius sent Alexander and David Batonishvili to Ganja to punish Javad Khan, who was currently being besieged by Ibrahim Khalil Khan of the Karabakh Khanate.
 Upon hearing of the Georgians' advance, Ibrahim Khalil Khan negotiated a settlement with Javad Khan, forcing the latter to pay an indemnity in the amount of 10,000 rubles and give his son and sister as hostages, before retreating to his fortress in Karabakh.
 When the Georgians arrived at Ganja, they established a siege of the city before being reinforced by an army led by Heraclius, his son, George, and Ioane Batonishvili.
 Frightened by the Georgians' revenge, Javad Khan sued for peace and sent them the keys to the city.
 Although Heraclius accepted the return of 400 Georgian prisoners, he did not accept Javad Khan's "sword tied around his neck" and imposed an annual tax of 15 thousand manats on the khan.